Skip to main content

 What Xusana is reading/watching/listening to these days: Counting Descent; Allow Me To Retort: A Black Guy's Guide to the Constitution; Elite Capture: How The Powerful Took Over Identity Politics (And Everything Else)

-Education & Outreach Associate
+Director of Education & Outreach

-Shalini Suryanarayana, Education & Outreach Associate
+Shalini Suryanarayana, Director of Education & Outreach

 Policy & Research Analyst

-Jay Greene, Policy & Research Analyst
+Angela Lasso-Jimenez, Policy & Research Analyst

 Division of Racial Justice Statistics Data Manager